13 Top PayPal Scams (And Tips for Avoiding Them)

 Scammers are using PayPal to oust unsuspecting users out of money.
-Learn the signs of a PayPal scam and how to avoid it.
+Learn the signs of top PayPal scams and how to avoid them.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Although the convenience of PayPal helps you send and receive money easier, there are also cybersecurity risks involved with any online service.
-It is important to look out for scams when you use PayPal so your money and personal information are protected.
+Although PayPal's convenience makes sending and receiving money easier, there are also cybersecurity risks involved with any online service.
+It's important to look out for scams when using PayPal so your money and personal information are protected.

 While PayPal also has many policies in place to help protect you as well, it's best to avoid scams before they happen.
 We'll help you recognize some of the most common PayPal scams, plus learn how to protect yourself from identity theft and fraud with the best identity theft protection.